benuhdrill/lab-insta-parse/README.md

 Submitted by: **Ben Gmach**

-**Instaparse** is an app that shares idenitcal to instagram where a user can sign up and select photos from their phot album to post to their feed.
+**Instaparse** is an app that is similar to instagram where a user can sign up and select photos from their photo album to post to their feed.

 Time spent: **1** hours spent in total